miltonvelillac/zemoga-ui-test/README.md

 # ZemogaUiTest

+# Styles and UI
+* I didn't use a UI framework like Angular material or bootstrap because I want to show you my skills with scss, but I have had the opportunity to work with the two frameworks mentioned and I consider that I have good experience with both.
+* I used BEM in order to design the css classes.
 # REDUX
 * This is just one screen but I wanted to use redux in order to show you that I now how to use it.
 * I Know how to use ngrx-data too but I didn't like to use it because I wanted to show you the way how I usually create all redux structure including unit testing.